Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/project_report.md

 ### Ian von der Heyde

+- **COMPILATION**: Created CMake files for project compilation.

 - **QT**: Utilized an external library (QT) to create the game's lobby, providing an intuitive and visually appealing interface for players to navigate and interact with.

-- **CLIENT**: Designed and implemented the logic for clients, orchestrating their connection to the server and enabling them to receive game snapshots while sending commands seamlessly.
+- **CLIENT**: Designed and implemented the logic for clients, orchestrating their connection to the server and enabling them to receive server responses and game snapshots while sending commands seamlessly.
 He ensured a smooth and responsive gameplay experience by managing the flow of data between clients and the server, facilitating real-time interactions within the game environment.

+- **DOCUMENTATION**: he created UML diagrams to assist with project documentation.

 In addition to the specific responsibilities assigned to each team member, we all applied optimal object-oriented programming logic to ensure a modular and scalable software design.
 We efficiently employed concepts such as inheritance, encapsulation, polymorphism, and abstraction to create clean and maintainable code.